wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-start/includes/organizational-readiness.md

 |-|
 |Decide your rhythm and method for communicating with your stakeholders in alignment with your company culture.
 Target your communications to the various levels of engagement and interest across your organization. <br><br>Option: To create an ongoing knowledge base of information about your project, consider using news pages in your SharePoint communication site.
 Your news page library (site pages in the SharePoint site associated with your planning team) can be made public so they can be shared with all interested parties.|

-Ensure you are not only sending regular status reports via both traditional email and potentially using SharePoint News pages but leverage other methods of communications such as:
+Ensure you are not only sending regular status reports via both traditional email and potentially using SharePoint News pages but use other methods of communications such as:

 - Periodic, dedicated 1:1 meetings
 - Leadership meetings